-Despite what billion-dollar companies like Spotify and Epic Games that are pushing SF 1327 say, there are multiple ways for consumers to make purchases without going through the App Stores of Google or Apple.
+Contrary to what billion-dollar companies like Spotify and Epic Games that are pushing SB 3417 say, there are multiple ways for consumers to make purchases without going through the App Stores of Google or Apple.

-Users can signup at Spotify.com on their mobile device and the store never connected to the transaction
+Users can signup at Spotify.com on their mobile device.
+But Spotify does not allow users to create subscriptions though the app.

-Epic Games can do transactions with users on mobile devices without engaging the store's app payment systems

-For example, right on the iPhone's web browser, Spotify users can purchase subscriptions directly from Spotify - without going through the app stores.
+Epic Games can do transactions with users on mobile devices without engaging the store's app payment systems For example, right on the iPhone's web browser, Spotify users can purchase subscriptions directly from Spotify - without going through the app stores.
 Users can even listen to music via the Spotify webpage without ever having to install the app.
+And Spotify doesn't allow subscribing in app.